LiDAR Surveying in Latin America and Florida

 Terrestrial LiDAR provides a higher point density and accuracy in comparison with any other 3-D scan technology.
 However, time requirements and limited access to project sites can complicate the collection of terrestrial LiDAR information.
 By using airborne LiDAR, surveying data on all types of terrain, whether flat, wavy, or mountainous with or without vegetation, can be acquired.

-Mapping generated through aerial photogrammetry also provides a cost-effective method of establishing an accurate digital base for tasks such as urban planning, terrain analysis, and forest management.
+Mapping generated through aerial photogrammetry in Florida and Latin America also provides a cost-effective method of establishing an accurate digital base for tasks such as urban planning, terrain analysis, and forest management.

 ACI uses bathymetric information from echo sounder technology to obtain surveying data near coastlines, in harbors, and near shores and banks, as well as to locate objects on the ocean floor.